XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 ![Diagram: Each ledger is the result of applying transactions to the previous ledger version.](img/ledger-process.png)

 The shared global ledger is actually a series of individual ledgers, or ledger versions, which `rippled` keeps in its internal database.
-Every ledger version has a sequence number (also called a ledger index), starting at 1 and incrementing with each new version.
-Every closed ledger also has an identifying hash value, which uniquely identifies the contents of that ledger.
+Every ledger version has a [ledger index](#ledger-index) which identifies the order in which ledgers occur.
+Each closed ledger version also has an identifying hash value, which uniquely identifies the contents of that ledger.
 At any given time, a `rippled` instance has an in-progress "current" open ledger, plus some number of closed ledgers that have not yet been approved by consensus, and any number of historical ledgers that have been validated by consensus.
 Only the validated ledgers are certain to be accurate and immutable.

 A single ledger version consists of several components:

 ![Diagram: A ledger has transactions, a state node, and a header with the close time and validation info](img/ledger-components.png)

-* A **header** - The ledger's unique index (sequence number), hashes of the other contents, and other metadata.
+* A **header** - The [ledger index](#ledger-index), hashes of its other contents, and other metadata.
 * A **transaction tree** - The [transactions](reference-transaction-format.html) that were applied to the previous ledger to make this one.
 Transactions are the _only_ way to modify the ledger.
 * A **state tree** - All the [ledger nodes](#ledger-node-types) that contain the settings, balances, and objects in the ledger as of this version.

 ## Tree Format ##

 As its name might suggest, a ledger's state tree is a tree data structure, with each node identified by a 256-bit value called an `index`.
 In JSON, a ledger node's index value is represented as a 64-character hexadecimal string like `"193C591BF62482468422313F9D3274B5927CA80B4DD3707E42015DD609E39C94"`.
 Every node in the state tree has an index that you can use as a key to look up the node in the state tree; every transaction has an indentifying hash that you can use to look up the transaction in the transaction tree.
-Do not confuse the `index` (key) of a ledger node with the `ledger_index` (sequence number) of a ledger.
+Do not confuse the `index` (key) of a ledger node with the [`ledger_index` (sequence number) of a ledger](#ledger-index).

 In the case of transactions, the identifying hash is based on the signed transaction instructions, but the contents of the transaction object when you look it up also contain the results and metadata of the transaction, which are not taken into account when generating the hash.